arqex/react-datetime/CONTRIBUTING.md

 * Write tests for your changes
 * Add to documentation if it is needed
 * End files with a newline
+* There's no need to run `npm build` for each pull request, we do this when we release a new version